Karlin & KarlinN/a

 California law states that attorneys who represent clients in medical malpractice cases can only do so on a contingency fee basis.
 This means that the attorney must be able to successfully resolve the matter on behalf of the client before they can charge a fee, and a maximum fee must be set – which is usually dependent on the amount of financial compensation recovered.

 If you believe you have been the victim of medical malpractice, you usually have to one year to make a claim.
-However, the time limits can vary depending on the facts of each case, and it is advisable to make a claim as soon as you suspect you have a case.
+However, the statute of limitations can vary depending on the facts of each Kaiser case, and it is advisable to begin arbitration as soon as you suspect you have a case.
 Hiring an attorney to advise you should also be done at the soonest opportunity.
 Kaiser cases are usually resolved more promptly than court cases.
 However, they could take at least a year before an outcome is decided upon.

 Many Kaiser malpractice cases are resolved through negotiations before any hearing.
 However, when a settlement cannot be reached, an arbitration hearing is usually the next necessary step.
 Kaiser will hire experienced attorneys to examine each case, and if Kaiser believes that no medical malpractice occurred, it will more than likely push for an arbitration hearing rather than settle.